Online Learning and Optimization for Queues with Unknown Demand Curve and Service Distribution: Our Online Learning Algorithm

-\paragraph{\textbf{Retrieving workload data from service and arrival times.}} We assume that LiQUAR can observe each customer's arrivals in real time, but can only recover the individual workload at the service completion time.
+We assume that LiQUAR can observe each customer's arrivals in real time, but can only recover the individual workload at the service completion time.
 This assumption is consistent with real practice in many service systems.
 For example, in call center, hospital, etc., customer's individual workload is realized only after the service is completed.
 Hence, the workload process $W_l(t)$ is not immediately observable at $t$.

 In LiQUAR, we approximate $W_l(t)$ by $\hat{W}_l(t)$ which we elaborate below.
 For given $l\geq 1$ and $t\in [0,T_k]$, if all customers arriving by time $t$ can finish service by the end of cycle $l$, then all of their service times are realized, so we can recover $W_l(t)$ from the arrival times and service times of these customers using \eqref{eq: W SDE}.
 Since customers are served under FIFO, it is straightforward to see that this happens if and only if $W_l(t)\leq \mu_l(T_k-t)$, {i.e., the workload at time $t$ is completely processed by $T_k$.} Hence, we define the approximate workload as